BJP govt influencing Bengaluru violence probe, alleges Cong | Politics

 While Pasha has already been arrested, the CCB has questioned Raj and Zakir on Tuesday and seized their phones.
 The CCB has also arrested Arun, the nephew and personal assistant of Raj.

 Shivakumar said he and his party will not tolerate attempts to put the blame on the Congress and its leaders.
-"You (police) don't try to become an agent of this BJP government.... work under the constitution, lawfully," he said.
+"You (police officials) don't try to become an agent of this BJP government... work under the constitution, lawfully," he said.

-Home Minister Basavaraj Bommai had recently said local level "political differences", especially within the Congress, and SDPI's larger conspiracy to disturb law and order were among the reasons behind the violence.
-Further alleging that the Home minister was asking officials to issue notices to Congress leaders, Shivakumar said police officials are getting influenced by his statements.
+Condemning Shivakumar's statement, attacking "efficient officials" like Commissioner Kamal Pant, Home Minister Bommai in a tweet said, "it is another strategy to indirectly protect rioters.
+Such things don't work."
+"People of the state have appreciated the merciless action taken by the police commissioner against rioters seen in the videos of the incident.
+It is their (Congress) culture to conduct police like agents.
+Police are doing impartial inquiry.
+No one's influence will work in this," he said in another tweet.

 The MLAs residence and a police station at D J Halli were torched by rioters who also set many police and private vehicles afire, and looted the belongings of the legislator and his sister.
-This 'Jana Dhwani' is also against the corruption of the BJP government, Shivakumar said, as he hit out at the state government over its handling of the COVID crisis and alleged mismanagement in it.
+This "Jana Dhwani" is also against the corruption of the BJP government, Shivakumar said as he lashed out at the state government over its handling of the COVID-19 crisis and alleged mismanagement in it.

 ALSO READ